Group photo with the GIF project manager and WiseOceans Team

 If you were at the Earth Day Festival on Port Glaud beach last weekend, then you surely did not miss all the Shark fun at the GIF tent!
 Maybe you enjoyed making your own shark hat and/or you got a delicious shark cupcake.

 Held on Sunday 19th April 2015, the outreach activity to celebrate Earth Day 2015 was organized by the NGO Sustainability For Seychelles (S4S) in partnership with the Port Glaud Environment Club (PGEC).

 Saturday, 18 April 2015

-As you may know, because of our increasing experience with shark education under a GEF SGP funded project, GIF has recently teamed up with the Fishermen and Boat Owners Association under an FAO funded Smartfish project to take care of the education part of their project to inform both fishermen and children about the effects of shark finning.
+As you may know, because of our increasing experience with shark education under a GEF SGP funded project, GIF has recently teamed up with the Fishermen and Boat Owners Association for an activity implemented by the IOC-SmartFish project through its FAO managed components.
+GIF will assist with the education part of their project to inform both fishermen and children about the effects of shark finning.

 Saturday, 28 March 2015

 |A couple of kids snorkelling with the sharks|

 The 10 lucky students who visited the Aldabra atoll this year experienced, for most of them, their first shark encounter!
 As winners of the Eco-schools competition, the students enjoyed a 5 day fun-filled trip learning about the natural habitats on Aldabra and it's exceptional biodiversity.
 Sharks were one of the main marine species they were taught about.
 Students got the chance to observe some beautiful blacktip reef sharks by snorkeling and swimming with them.